 Uplighting Case studies

 So here are some case-study photos that might help you decide on your needs.
 Note, these case studies were professionally installed using wireless uplights.
-The DIY rental uplights create a very similar effect (see example page for images) but require power cables.
 Be sure to check with your venue to ensure that power cables are allowed.